 Garage Ashruf operates a 24-hour airport bus service for transporting passengers between the airport and the city center.
 A one-way journey takes about an hour, or longer during rush hour.
 Arriving passengers can check in at Unit 32 in the Arrivals Hall.
 A reservation is required for rides back to the airport.
 In addition to the Garage Ashruf tourist buses, some local city buses also serve the airport, stopping at the road in front of the airport.

 The following companies offer onsite car rental services: Avis • Budget • Europcar • Ross Rentals.

 Travel like the locals do!
 If your load is light, you can travel at a fraction of the price of a taxi by taking one of the shared-ride minibuses that pass along the main road in front of the airport.

-Taxis are readily available for hire in the ground transportation area of the airport.
+Taxis are readily available for hire in the ground transportation area.
 There are no meters, so negotiate a fare with the driver before starting your journey.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.